Jacob Meyers Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.96).
+- The Reds' 4.91 team ERA ranks 27th across all league pitching staffs.

-- Abbott (2-0) starts for the Reds, his third of the season.
+- Greene (1-4) gets the starting nod for the Reds in his 14th start of the season.
+He has a 4.01 ERA in 67 1/3 innings pitched, with 97 strikeouts.

-- His most recent appearance was on Saturday against the St. Louis Cardinals, when the lefty went 5 2/3 scoreless innings while allowing five hits.
+- The right-hander's last time out was on Sunday against the St. Louis Cardinals, when he tossed 5 1/3 innings, surrendering three earned runs while giving up six hits.

+- The 23-year-old has put up an ERA of 4.01, with 13 strikeouts per nine innings, in 13 games this season.
+Opponents have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.